 Having been to the Middle East a few times in the past, I had pretty high expectations for Moroccan food.
 I wondered how the blend of the Moroccan cuisine with the Spanish and French would taste like and I thought that it was going to be full of pleasant surprises.
 Having previously heard of the Tagine and its popularity in Morocco, I was going to try different kinds of Moroccan Tagine dishes before moving on to other type of food.
 Within the 10 days of travel in Morocco, I ate out every single day in different restaurants recommended by the locals, as well as based on high ratings from TripAdvisor, and my overall impression of the Moroccan cuisine was not particularly great.

-To my disappointment, I found the overall taste of the Moroccan food to be rather bland, especially for the Middle East.
+To my disappointment, I found the overall taste of the Moroccan food to be rather bland.
 The highly acclaimed Tagine dishes were mostly steamed vegetables with some meat, broth and spices, reminding me of the Uzbek “Dimlama” (which to be honest, tastes far better in comparison).
 It was hard to believe that after all the hype about this national dish (it is present practically in every restaurant), I couldn’t find a single one that tasted amazing.
 I tried many different kinds at different price points, with the most expensive one costing over $20 USD in Casablanca.
 The best Tagine I had tasted was in Ait Benhaddou (meatball Tagine) and it was at a local restaurant full of flies and sanitary issues (recommended by the locals).
 Surprisingly, it was also the cheapest Tagine dish I paid for!
 Even then, I can’t say that it blew my mind.
 Later on, I heard someone refer to Tagine as “dorm food”, which after thinking for a while, I found to be an accurate description – it was hard to believe what some of the restaurants wanted to charge for a dish full of vegetables and a bit of meat.
 After trying out about 6-7 Tagine dishes in different parts of Morocco, I just gave up on it, as there were other options that were much better.

 I also expected to see a lot of kebab dishes in Morocco.
 Again, to my disappointment, most of the kebab places served tiny pieces of meat on small skewers and the real Middle Eastern-style kebabs grilled on coal were found outside of all bigger cities, mostly on highways.
 Such kebab hotspots were located right next to butcheries and I found those to be the best places to eat in Morocco.